"Rock of the Month # 81, posted for March 2008" ---

 Wilson,WE, Van Pelt, H and Van Pelt,E (2000) The Joseph A. Freilich collection.
 Mineral.Record 31 no.1, 1-80.

-View this file as a 6-page pdf file.
+View the original (2008) version of this file as a 6-page pdf file.

 Visit the Turnstone "Rock of the Month" Archives!

 See sperrylite in polished specimen of PGE-rich sulphide concentrate, from Noril'sk.